-- To load the cfg file to another phone: - 1.
-In the Function Keys page of another phone's Web interface (Configuration tab > Personal Settings menu > Function Keys), click Browse.... - 2.
+- > To load the cfg file to another phone: - In the Function Keys page of another phone's Web interface (Configuration tab > Personal Settings menu > Function Keys), click Browse.... - 2.
 In the Choose File to Upload page that opens, navigate to and select the cfg file saved on your computer. - 3.
 Click Load Function Keys; the file is uploaded to the phone.

-3.2.3.2.5 Deleting a Speed Dial
+3.2.3.4.5 Deleting a Configured Dial

-- > To delete speed dials, either: - Deleting selected speed dial entries: select the 'Delete' check boxes corresponding to the speed dials that you want to delete and click Submit. - All speed dials: Click Delete All and at the prompt click OK. - To clear (unselect) all selected 'Delete' check boxes: click Reset.
+- > To delete configured dials either: - Select the 'Delete' check boxes corresponding to the dials that you want to delete and click Submit. - Click Delete All and at the prompt click OK. - Click Reset to clear (unselect) all selected 'Delete' check boxes.